Gopal-Nandi/Chrono-Feed/README.md

 - **Search News**: Use the search bar to find news articles by entering keywords.
 - **Filter by Categories**: Use the category filters to view specific types of news.

-#### Click the link to view the website: -https://gopal-nandi.github.io/Chrono-Feed/

 ---

 “Happy Coding!
 Stay updated, stay informed!”